 This condition can affect one or both heels.
 A history of arthritic conditions such as gout, rheumatoid arthritis, or seronegative spondyloarthropathies should be considered (Vaishya).

 The American College of Foot surgeons (good ***) has produced a useful overall impression as does my usual site FootEducation (good***) which also uses the term ‘pump bump’.
-The British Foot and Ankle Society (poor*) does not talk about this condition within its brief discussion around heel pain while the College of podiatry (Useful**) make a brief statement (see box) and considers surgery as the other links.
+The British Foot and Ankle Society (poor*) does not talk about this condition within its brief discussion around heel pain while the Royal College of podiatry makes a brief statement (see box) but RCP link seems to have disappeared on last checking!

 Some people develop bumps on the back of the heel, often referred to as “pump bumps”.
 These are often a combination of local skin thickening, bursa and enlargement of the heel bone.
 This condition requires very careful investigation to determine the extent of the bump and whether there is any bone formed within the tendon.
 Depending on where the bump is and what structures are involved, treatment can sometimes be very difficult.
 Surgery is often associated with prolonged recovery and persistent swelling.